bexedmondson/bexedmondson.github.io/src/content/docs/games/2016-05-14-final-year-project.md

 ## Finally

 I'm really glad to have finally made a complete game from beginning to end.
-Using swarm intellignece has actually only made me more interested in it, and I have a few non-game-realted coding ideas bouncing around in my brain at the moment.
+Using swarm intelligence has actually only made me more interested in it, and I have a few non-game-related coding ideas bouncing around in my brain at the moment.
 First though, I'm going to polish this game so that it can, at my lecturers' request, be used as a project example at my university's open days!